 2.7L Turbo Inline-4 Gas

 The CT4-V is quite easily recognizable as being part of the CT4 range, with only subtle styling changes acting as hints of the improved performance you'd expect on a V-badged Caddy.
 18-inch wheels wrapped in summer performance tires are standard, but you can get 19s too.
 Numerous gloss-black accents help make the appearance a little more sinister, as do new grilles, a subtle rear spoiler, and quad-exit exhaust tips, while LED headlights with pretty cool vertical running lights are the most eye-grabbing design feature.
 If you like, you can also add a power sunroof for a small fee.

 The 10-speed automatic gearbox, when everything is left in Tour mode, seems a little reluctant to change up when you get past the first half of the ratios, which means that you may need to shift up manually to get back into the torque curve.
-Put it in Sport and the throttle response is sharpened, as are the shift times, which makes acceleration a lot more exciting.
-Overall, this is a decent setup, but a little more power would be welcome.
+Put it in Sport or Race mode and the throttle response is sharpened, as are the shift times, which makes acceleration a lot more exciting.
+Cadillac even includes a cool V mode button on the steering wheel, which can be configured to the driver's preferences.
+Overall, this is a competitive setup, but a little more power would be welcome.
 Still, we are used to the old ATS-V, so perhaps this car is just right if you don't expect too much.

 Official consumption figures for the CT4-V as claimed by the EPA are 20/29/23 mpg on the city/highway/combined cycles for the rear-wheel-drive model, while the all-wheel-drive version is fractionally worse, scoring 28 mpg on the highway and identical figures for the other two cycles.
 With a 17-gallon gas tank, this means that you can expect around 391 miles with mixed driving.